What you should know about American sunscreen

 Other countries in Asia and Europe don’t necessarily subject their sunscreen ingredients to the same testing process and may classify them as cosmetics/cosmeceuticals.

-Countries like Australia, with their own stringent sun safety standards, have done a better job at completing rigorous safety testing and approving new sunscreen ingredients for consumer use.
+Countries like Australia, with their own stringent sun safety standards, have completed more rigorous safety testing and approved more new sunscreen ingredients for consumer use.

-U.S. sunscreen regulations can hamper companies from using effective ingredients
+U.S. sunscreen regulations can hamper companies from using effective ingredients, but that might be changing

-The last time the FDA approved a new sunscreen ingredient was over 25 years ago.
-(Regulatory hurdles, limited funding for testing and the lack of clearly defined FDA review timelines can deter companies.)
+Regulatory hurdles, limited funding for testing and the lack of clearly defined FDA review timelines can deter companies.

-Only 16 active ingredients in sunscreen are used in the U.S., and, of those, only two (zinc oxide and titanium dioxide) are given the FDA designation of “generally recognized as safe and effective” (GRASE).
+BEMT, or tinosorb S, can now join 16 other active sunscreen ingredients that are used in the U.S. BEMT also joins zinc oxide and titanium dioxide on the FDA's list of ingredients “generally recognized as safe and effective” (GRASE).

 Physical sunscreens are often more effective in limiting the absorption of UV rays by the skin.